Blogs

 Motivation

-When done incorrectly, product-to-user notifications are a source of pain to not only the end-users but also your team, who seeks valuable work vs. configuring emails and push notifications.
+When done incorrectly, product-to-user notifications are a source of pain to not only the end-users but also your team, who seek valuable work vs. configuring emails and push notifications.
 Turning your notifications from something so unpleasant to the point of pride in your product is not very difficult.

 This article discusses the common non-technical mistakes that product and engineering teams make with their notification service that will cause them headaches later.
 We also provide our recommendation for addressing these mistakes.